sento documentation

 Sends a message to the

-if a message is to be expected after a certain time.
-An:handler-error
+actor.
+Afutureis returned.
+Specifytimeoutif a message is to be expected after a certain time.
+An:handler-errorwithtimeoutcondition will be returned is the call timed out.An

-function one can equally use the?
+askfunction one can equally use the?function designator.

 [function] REPLY MSG &OPTIONAL (SENDER

-)Replies to a sender.
+*SENDER*)Replies to a sender.
 Sender must exist.
 Use this from within receive function to reply to a sender.

 [generic-function] BECOME NEW-BEHAVIOR